HayWiir/walmart-theater-seating/README.md

 - Maintain a preference of rows (middle rows have higher preference)
 - Assign seating in preferred rows from left to right
 - Earliest requests assigned first.
 - All seats are together if possible.
 Even if seats have to be split, the split groups are assigned together.
-(Preferred row seating has higher preference over Together seating)
+Together Seating has higher preference over Preferred row seating; until tickets are split.

 There are 3 files:
 - `theater.py`: Contains theater class and methods that implement the algorithm as well as helper functions.